Characterization of alpha and beta interactions in liquid xenon: Drift velocity measurement

 The drift velocity of electrons can also be determined using the $^{83\textrm{m}}$Kr data acquired at an operational temperature of $(173.41\pm 0.11)$\,K in a drift field range between 13.5\,V/cm to 1\,245\,V/cm.
 In this case, the positions of gate and cathode are determined in a different way.
 The charge yield in the extraction region typically differs from the one in the drift volume.
 The change in the S2 size of $^{83\textrm{m}}$Kr can be therefore used to determine the position of the gate.
 The position of the cathode coincides with a steep decrease of the event rate, since no electrons can be drifted upwards from the region below the cathode.
 We determined the cathode position as the time where this decrease is maximal, following a similar approach as reported in\,\cite{Baudis:2017xov}.
 0.02cm

 The derived drift velocity values from the alpha data are displayed in figure \ref{fig:drift_velocity}.

 For the x-axis, the vertical component of the electric field is taken as this is what determines the electron drift.
 For most of the data, this vertical component corresponds to the absolute value of the electric field, except for very low fields for which the absolute field is higher due to field distortions.
+The gray horizontal bars represent the range of the field deviation throughout the active volume.
 Most data points were measured twice, however, they are not separately visible in the figure because they lie exactly on top of each other.
 The only exception is the point at 13\,V/cm, where in one of the two datasets the data quality was significantly poorer for unknown reasons, likely due to charge up following a HV trip.
 Data from the EXO-200\,\cite{Albert:2016bhh}, XENON100\,\cite{Aprile:2011dd} and XENON1T\,\cite{XENON:2019izt} experiments are displayed together with the measurements of dedicated setups\,\cite{Baudis:2017xov, Hogenbirk:2018knr, Miller:1968zza, Gushchin:1982b, Njoya:2019ldm}.
 The drift velocity derived using $^{83\textrm{m}}$Kr events are in agreement with the ones in the figure within errors.
 0.02cm

 Our data covers a large range in electric fields from 7.5 up to 1\,642\,V/cm and is overall in good agreement with literature data.
 The systematic discrepancies with some of the data sets are attributed to the different operating temperatures as argued in~\cite{Baudis:2017xov}.
 The data from Baudis for instance shows lower drift velocity values due to the higher operating temperature of 184\,K. Following the same argument, the drift velocity values from Miller and EXO are larger as they were acquired at 163\,K and 167\,K, respectively (see also figure\,\ref{fig:drift_T}).
 0.02cm